CalebKierum/WWDC-2017-Elevator/readme.md

 I am planning to release this to the app store after finding a game designer and artist willing to work on it.

-This game is wrapped in a playground so you will have to open it up in Xcode 8 to fully expereience it.
+This game is wrapped in a playground so you will have to open it up in Xcode 8 to fully experience it.

 ![Screenshot](https://i.imgur.com/fGaXZRHl.jpg)
 [Video of the game in action](https://www.youtube.com/watch?v=-_v-hexLHFk)